BRITE-REU/programming-workshops/source/workshops/00_instructions/sql.rst

 - **SQLite Studio**.
 Download for all three major operating systems here: https://sqlitestudio.pl/index.rvt?act=download
 - **DB Browser for SQLite**.
 Downloads are here: https://sqlitebrowser.org/

-**Test**
+**Test:**

 Follow these steps:

-- In all three major operating systems, open a command terminal and create and move to a directory called “sqlitedb”
+- In all three major operating systems, open a command terminal, create a directory called “sqlitedb”, and move to that directory
-- create a new database file called test.db by typing: “sqlite3 test.db”
+- Create a new database file called test.db by typing: “sqlite3 test.db”
-- you should see something like this.
+- You should see something like this.
 If so, it's working.

   .. code::